m-roll/hj/README.md

 ## TODO

 * Bug - if someone joins when song is about to end, progress bar is a second long and plays song from start.
 Maybe an offset glitch with backend.
+* bug - socket channel joining is not room specific -- this could leak information to people not in the room, even if we don't match for it.
 * names for people
 * use async/await on frontend! can't believe i forgot about this
 * chat window